Injured orca captured near Waiheke as rescuers work to free it

 "He did actually still have the cray pot attached to him so we've managed to remove that, so that reduced the chances of him drowning.

-"We're very positive and hopeful that we'll be able to get him free today."

-They would wait until the killer whale tired, then cut him free using a special hook.
+The rescuers had to wait until the killer whale tired to cut him free using a special hook.

 "We have special hooks that allow us to get very close to the flesh - they're very soft, rounded edges on the outside and then on the inside of the hook it's very sharp so we can get it underneath the line and that meants that we don't cut into his flesh.

-"It's all gonna depend on how quickly he tires and how the weather conditions remain as well."

-"His family group is about a kilometre away but they need to be able to talk to him because he's sending out distress calls and they need to be able to hear that he is still in this area.

-She said the rescue mission was all being conducted from inflatable boats, as it was believed too dangerous to the orca - a member of the dolphin family - to have people in the water with it as it may cause the orca to dive deeper and possibly drown.
+The rescue mission was conducted from inflatable boats, as it was believed too dangerous to the orca - a member of the dolphin family - to have people in the water with it as it may cause the orca to dive deeper and possibly drown.

-She said the Department of Conservation's disentanglement team and rangers, Coastguard and police were helping.
+She said the Department of Conservation's disentanglement team and rangers, Coastguard and police all helped in the rescue.

 - RNZ